ayisrhmn/ayisrhmn/README.md

 </p>

 <p>
+    writing code is my ninja way.
-    i write code for the user interface of a website or mobile application.<br />
+    i write code for the user interface of a website or mobile app.<br />
     skilled in frontend development with React or Vue and mobile application development with React Native or Flutter.<br />
     sometimes i also like to play games and watch movies.
 </p>